Distinguished categories and the Zilber-Pink conjecture: Reduction to optimal singletons

 \section{Reduction to optimal singletons}

 The following theorem is an analogue of Theorem 8.3 in \cite{DawRen} and Theorem 6.1 in \cite{BD} (see also \cite{HP}) and is similar to what was recently done by Cassani in \cite{Cass3} for connected mixed Shimura varieties of Kuga type.
+The reduction to optimal singletons (i.e., optimal subvarieties of dimension $0$) is useful if one wants to formulate and apply ``large Galois orbit" conjectures and o-minimal point counting, cf. Sections 8 to 10 in \cite{HP}.

 \begin{thm} Let $m$ and $d$ be non-negative integers.
 Let $K$ be an algebraically closed field and let $\mathfrak{C}$ be a distinguished category over $K$ that satisfies \ref{ax:5}.
 Let $X$ be a distinguished variety and let $\mathcal{S}$ be a class of distinguished varieties such that $X \in \mathcal{S}$ and for every $X' \in \mathcal{S}$ and every subvariety of $X'$ the set in \ref{ax:5} can be chosen with all $Y_\phi,Z_\psi \in \mathcal{S}$.
-Suppose that for all $X'\in \mathcal{S}$ every subvariety of $X'$ of dimension at most $m$ contains at most finitely many optimal singletons of defect at most $d$.
+Suppose that, for all $X'\in \mathcal{S}$, every subvariety of $X'$ of dimension at most $m$ contains at most finitely many optimal singletons of defect at most $d$.
 Then $\ZP (X,m,d)$ holds. \end{thm}

 \begin{proof} We proceed by induction on $m$.
 Clearly $\ZP (X,0,d)$ holds.
-We are going to deduce $\ZP (X,m,d)$ from $\ZP (X,m-1,d)$ and the fact that all subvarieties of dimension at most $m$ of any $X'\in \mathcal{S}$ contain at most finitely many optimal singletons of defect at most $d$.
+We are going to deduce $\ZP (X,m,d)$ from $\ZP (X,m-1,d)$ and from the fact that all subvarieties of dimension at most $m$ of any $X'\in \mathcal{S}$ contain at most finitely many optimal singletons of defect at most $d$.

 We fix a subvariety $V$ of $X$ with $\dim V\leq m$ and a subvariety $W\subset V$ optimal for $V$ in $X$ with $\delta(W)\leq d$.